KevinMaggi/FIPOnline-ref-view-redesign/README.md

 - Student: Kevin Maggi
 - CFUs: 9

+> :warning: **Please attention**: as you can see this work is publicly available and anyone is obviously free of taking ideas from that.
+Anyway if it will be found that someone is copying the code (in the mean CTRL-C / CTRL-V) for its own project of the *same* exam, they will be reported to the Professor.

 In this project I will redesign the referee personal areas of FIPOnline system, the web system of FIP (Italian Federation of Basketball) for managing match designation, reimbursement request, annual sign-up, matches history and personal registry.
 I will convert the actual (2021) only-desktop, counterintuitive and hardly usable "web app" into a real user-friendly, responsive and accessible Progressive Web App.

 # Tool & Techniques